rainakpuels/Eye-Movement-Exercise/README.md

 Using CSS, we created two eyes that have a movable iris in the center.
 The irises move with the JavaScript "onmousemove" event.

-I added in a custom "house fly" cursor so they eyes had something fun to follow around the screen.
+I added in a custom "house fly" cursor so the eyes had something fun to follow around the screen.

 # How to Run